qin-guan/study-harder/docs/np/ict/matt/practical-test-revision.md

    ![Section Viewer of EP Section](https://user-images.githubusercontent.com/103948042/200547934-a41786a9-2087-41c5-b7a8-69f0e1be1c10.png)

    As mentioned previously, **Raw Size > Virtual Size** helps to identify whether the malware is packed or not.
-If the R.Size is indeed > V.Size, then the malware is **packed**.
+If the R.Size is indeed > V.Size, then the malware is **unpacked**.

 ### 3. Open Dependency Walker and observe the PE